ahujaradhika/elmo/README.md

 # elmo
-ElmoBot that guesses which movie character you are like
+ElmoBot guesses which movie character you are like